VersatileVats/ReferMedi/README.md

 ![](https://i.ibb.co/6XbJNk8/doc.jpg )

-So, in this fashion, we have created a website that makes space for Patients, hospitals & Doctors and offers a ton of functionalities.
-We have created a beautiful-looking website that has very strong backend support and we are proud of the fact that we pulled off this great website by using bare PHP, HTML, BOOTSTRAP & JS.
-No fancy libraries or frameworks have been used to build this.
+So, in this fashion, I have created a website that makes space for Patients, hospitals & Doctors and offers a ton of functionalities.
+I have created a beautiful-looking website that has very strong backend support and I am proud of the fact that I pulled off this great website by using bare PHP, HTML, BOOTSTRAP & JS.

-We have tried our best to explain everything that can be done by the patients and doctors through pictures and stuff.
-We wanted to put this all together in a video but that was taking the length to 13 minutes.
-So, we tried to explain the hospital stuff in the video and other functionalities through textual format only.
+> No fancy libraries or frameworks have been used to build this.

-Apart from all the mentioned functionalities which we have discussed, we have another major thing in the store.
-We wanted the hospitals to just not have the **typical custom way of interacting through the website - TOUCH & TYPE**.
-So, we made a JS-based voice assistant for doing the majority of the things.
+Apart from all the mentioned functionalities which I have discussed, I have another major thing in the store.
+I wanted the hospitals to just not have the **typical custom way of interacting through the website - TOUCH & TYPE**.
+So, I made a JS-based voice assistant for doing the majority of the things.
 Hospitals can use their voice to do the following things:

 1️⃣ Create a patient's record
 2️⃣ Navigating between various sections of the website 3️⃣ Updating the profile section and much more.

-I genuinely insist that you watch the JS-voice assistant video also because we have almost minimized the main video by 90% and this feature is making our project very much unique and awesome.
+I genuinely insist that you watch the JS-voice assistant video also because I have almost minimized the main video by 90% and this feature is making our project very much unique and awesome.
 So, do have a look at that video also.